Understand the complaints rules

 The Standard defines a complaint as:

-This shows that there are 2 elements that must be present for something to be considered a complaint:
+There are 2 elements that must be present for something to be considered a complaint:

 - the consumer has communicated some form of dissatisfaction, unhappiness or frustration about the telco’s products or how they are handling a complaint